Time analyticity for the heat equation under Bakry-\'Emery Ricci curvature condition: Abstract

 \section{Abstract}

-On complete noncompact Riemannian manifolds with Bakry-\'Emery Ricci curvature bounded below, we prove the analyticity in time for smooth solutions of the heat equation with exponential quadratic growth in the space variable.
-This growth condition is sharp.
-Our result generalizes Hongjie Dong and Qi S. Zhang's result \cite{ZQ2} and can be extended to all gradient Ricci solitons.
-As an application, we give a necessary and sufficient condition on the solvability of the backward heat equation in a class of functions with exponential quadratic growth.
+Inspired by Hongjie Dong and Qi S. Zhang's article \cite{ZQ2}, we find that the analyticity in time for a smooth solution of the heat equation with exponential quadratic growth in the space variable can be extended to any complete noncompact Riemannian manifolds with Bakry-\'Emery Ricci curvature bounded below and the potential function being of at most quadratic growth.
+Therefore, our result holds on all gradient Ricci solitons.
+As a corollary, we give a necessary and sufficient condition on the solvability of the backward heat equation in a class of functions with the similar growth condition.
 In addition, we also consider the solution in certain $L^p$ spaces with $p\in[2,+\infty)$ and prove its analyticity with respect to time.